ElijahCano33/Scheduler/README.md

 </div>

+## Important Notice: :boom:
+If you're a guest visiting and only care to see images concerning the app feel free to skip to the __Application Images__ section

 ## Prerequisites :bell:
 The following technologies will need to be installed on your local machine in order to run this application successfully:
 *   Npm/Yarn